nancchan/saas-customer-onboarding-business-systems/jira/README.md

 - Source customer data
 - Cleaned customer dataset
 - Salesforce field mapping
-- Account-Contact relationship
+- Account–Contact relationship
-- Imported Salesforce record
+- Imported Salesforce Contact
 - Expected versus actual UAT results

-The investigation identified an incorrect Account mapping during the Salesforce import process.
+The investigation identified an incorrect Account–Contact relationship.

----
+## Root Cause

+The source customer data contained the correct Account information.

+The issue occurred when the affected Contact was associated with the wrong Salesforce Account during CRM processing.

+The Salesforce field mapping was reviewed as part of the investigation.

 ## Resolution

-The Salesforce Account-Contact mapping was reviewed and corrected.

-The affected CRM record was then reviewed again to confirm that the Contact was associated with the correct Account.
+The affected Salesforce Contact was reviewed and the Account–Contact relationship was corrected.

----
+The corrected relationship was then verified before retesting.

 ## Retest